Digital (Online) Ethnography Research

 - The ability to study consumers’ shopping/usage routines over longer periods of time than permitted by direct in-the-field observation

 - The anonymity of the online environment allows for open, honest self-disclosure

 - Online ethnography takes place over several days, so consumers have an opportunity to reflect on and give detailed descriptions of their routines, thoughts, feelings, and experiences

 - Online ethnography can be used as a follow-up to traditional focus groups, in order to gather more detailed insights and to continue the conversation

 Digital ethnographic studies are usually conducted over 3 to 10 days, but can be extended to last several weeks or months.
 Each participant typically spends a total of 2 or 3 hours per week providing photos, videos, and diary answers.

 Conducting digital ethnography using Decision Analyst’s Time-Extended™ approach generates a level of depth and detail not commonly seen in qualitative marketing research, and often a level of detail not seen in traditional ethnographic research.
 This depth translates into insights about what respondents actually do and how that behavior drives their purchase decisions and brand choices.

 Oftentimes, digital ethnographic research can be enhanced or enriched by focusing on particular groups (or subgroups) of respondents, such as heavy users, brand champions or enthusiasts, lapsed users, early adopters, concept acceptors or rejectors, fence-sitters or the undecided, and so forth.
 These groups of similar respondents can often allow us to see underlying motives and patterns of behavior and develop a deeper understanding of consumer motivations.

 Ethnographic Research Services

-For more information on our Qualitative Research services, please contact Clay Dethloff, Senior Vice President (email@example.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+For more information on our Qualitative Research services, please email Clay Dethloff, Senior Vice President, at email@example.com), or call him at 1-800-ANALYSIS (262-5974) or 1-817-640-6166.